 If it all sounds a bit Big Brotherish, rest assured we are building these technologies to be compliant with data privacy regulations the world over, specifically GDPR.
 That means if someone is visiting from a country that has a data privacy law in place (such as Europe or Mexico), we won’t show you the person’s name or title unless they have already specifically granted your company consent for such tracking.
 For Canadians, we’ll be able to track the activity of individual contacts but simply won’t be able to provide you the email address, since that country’s CASL law focuses on e-mail consent versus data privacy.

-In the U.S. the data privacy climate is evolving rapidly; laws in California and New York go into effect in 2020, and it’s only a matter of time that they are superseded by laws at the federal level.
+In the U.S. the data privacy climate is evolving rapidly with state laws on the books (or working their way through state houses) in various U.S. states.
+It’s only a matter of time that they are superseded by laws at the federal level.
 We will update Scout to be compliant with all laws at the appropriate time so that you don’t have to worry about it.
 We will eventually build a consent capturing mechanism right into Scout, though for those who do not provide consent, we will need to honor their wishes and not reveal any personally identifiable information (PII).
 However, that means we will be able to still show the company names of such visitors.

 We are now testing Converge and Scout with real customers in a live website environment.
 Namely, yours.